joejuma/Example-Three.js-Model-Viewer/README.md

 ####Currently Under Maintenance.
 A quick and simple Three.js previewer that imports amodel of a mug created in Blender 3d, and exported to JSON format.
 ## Use
-To use just download the files and open index.html
+To use just download the files and open index.html in FireFox.
 ## License
 ####MIT License
 Copyright (c) 2016 Joseph Juma